SSTA

 23. Forfeits

-When a Team receives a forfeit, it will be
+When a Team receives a forfeit, it will be awarded the

 If the forfeit has any effect on the positions of the